justinmaks/flask-chat/README.md

 ## Security

 - Passwords are securely hashed.
-- Rate limiting has been implemented to prevent brute-force attacks on the login page.
+- Rate limiting on login, registration and posts.
 - The application has CSRF protection for forms.

 ## Contributing